1kohei1/sd-scheduler/README.md

 # SD scheduler

-UCF senior design final presentation must coordinate presentation time.
+UCF senior design has to schedule the final presentation.
 There is no easy way to coordinate the schedule.
-This software provides easy way for both faculties and students to handle senior design final presentation scheduling.
+This project is to provides easy way for both faculties and students to handle senior design final presentation scheduling.

 ## Problems